jrui/MazeMaker/README.md

 [https://en.wikipedia.org/wiki/Maze_generation_algorithm]

-I hope that this might come in handy.
+I hope that this might come in handy.<br>
+You can try this yourself in the following link: https://captainjroy.github.io/MazeMaker/

 <br>